naushad1979/BIBFAssignment/README.md

    Program.cs  -  This file setup the all the service and middlewares in the startup.

    ServicesRegistration.cs - Sets the additional service though dependancy injection.
 This is used by Program.cs

+   The logs are being captured in log.json file.